glasgowagreement/site-content/en/faq.md

 ### 5. Our organization is good at technical issues but is far away from direct action, can we join?

-Yes, one of the commitments in this agreement is to share skills globally, so you can help other organisations with your technical skills and other organisations can help you with direct action, tactics and skills if you so desire. [(Also see question 16)](#16-my-organisation-does-not-consider-practicing-civil-disobedience-although-we-think-is-legitimate-that-other-organizations-use-this-tool-can-we-be-part-of-the-agreement)
+Yes, one of the commitments in this agreement is to share skills globally, so you can help other organisations with your technical skills and other organisations can help you with direct action, tactics and skills if you so desire. [(Also see question 6)](#6-my-organisation-does-not-consider-practicing-civil-disobedience-although-we-think-is-legitimate-that-other-organizations-use-this-tool-can-we-be-part-of-the-agreement)

-### 6. Can I join as an individual?

-This agreement is made for organisations, not individuals.
-So, although you can join as an activist if you commit on building the Glasgow Agreement, you cannot make political proposals, particularly for the agreement text.
-You will be able to attend the assemblies and join the working groups.
+### 6. My organisation does not consider practicing civil disobedience, although we think it is legitimate that other organizations use this tool, can we be part of the Agreement?

+Yes, your organisation can be part of this Agreement, as long as it is not opposed to other organisations taking civil disobedience.

 ### 7. How can I join the Glasgow Agreement?

-Your organisation can join the Glasgow Agreement process by emailing glasgowagreement@riseup.net with the confirmation of your participation in the process of building the agreement.
-This does not mean that your organisation commits itself to signing the agreement in the end; it only means you have a mandate to be involved in the process, to make proposals and participate in the process of building that final version.
-In the end, when there is a final and agreed-upon text, all organisations will have to read the final text and make a decision on it.

-### 8. If my organisation joins now, what does this mean?

-It means your organisation can now join the assemblies, participate in the working groups and make political proposals for the text of the agreement.
-Joining now does not mean you already agree to the final text.
+If your organisation wants to sign and commit to the Glasgow Agreement,  you should fill and submit the [contact form](/contact) as well as attend the signature ceremony.
+The ceremony will take place on the 16th November as an online event part of the [_From the Ground Up!_ Conference](https://www.facebook.com/events/1463215500536387/).

+After submited the contact form we will send you a welcomekit and add your email to our communications channels.

 ## How does it work?

-### 9. What is the structure of Glasgow Agreement?
+### 8. What is the structure of Glasgow Agreement?

 The Glasgow Agreement does not have a fixed structured, in order to adapt to needs and context.
 We have an assembly and working groups.
 The following work guidelines are respected:
 - i) decision making by consensus;